aleszu/text-mining-course/README.md

 ![img](img/harrypotter.png)

-## Q&A
+## Discussion

-**Question:** What real-world text analysis projects stuck out to you as memorable?
+**Question 1:** What real-world text analysis projects stuck out to you as memorable?
 Why?
 What was harder to get your head around and why?

+**Question 2:** Choose one of the projects and write out some potential caveats, assumptions and/or problems faced with data collection, analysis or communication.
+Share via the group chat.

 # Text analysis methods